Topics

 What is an equitable vs. equal inheritance?

 The difference between equal and equitable inheritance is that the latter considers beneficiary circumstances rather than just splitting everything exactly even.
+There can also be differences in terms of focus, common use cases and potential challenges.
 It’s a subtle difference that can go a long way in avoiding fights over estates.

 How can a business owner use life insurance for estate equalization?